Spare parts 3D printing for railways

 - Highest process stability and quality assurance

-It’s beneficial and profitable in at least four cases, if not more.
+Additive manufacturing is beneficial and profitable in at least four cases, if not more:

-You benefit from fabricating your spare parts by additive manufacturing in particular in the following circumstances:
+You benefit from fabricating your railway spare parts by additive manufacturing in particular in the following circumstances:

 - Highly specialized parts to customized demand

 - If a component is no longer available because it has become obsolete

 - If delivery lead times will be long, i.e. if no manufacturing capacities are available locally.

 In case of accidents, spare parts are deliverable worldwide over night